AlbaneCM/KingCountyRealEstate/README.md

 ## 3. Data Understanding

+The data comes from the official King County WA website: kingcounty.gov and more specifically from the section King County Department of Assessments.
+More information can be found here: https://info.kingcounty.gov/assessor/DataDownload/default.aspx

 This dataset contains information about house sales in King County WA.
 It includes the following columns:
 * `id` - Unique identifier for a house
 * `date` - Date house was sold